risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Sounds/WWise/Custom-Music.md

 mainlogBookTrackDef.SoundBankName = d.SoundBankName;
 mainlogBookTrackDef.CustomStates = new();
 var cstate1 = new SoundAPI.Music.CustomMusicTrackDef.CustomState();
-cstate1.GroupId = 1598298728U; // gathered from the Init bank txt file
-cstate1.StateId = 2326263800U; // gathered from the Init bank txt file
+cstate1.GroupId = 1598298728U; // Group ID, gathered from the Init bank txt file.
+Vanilla Group ID Music_menu cstate1.StateId = 2326263800U; // State ID, gathered from the Init bank txt file.
+Denote where the track will be played, in this case it uses the vanilla state Logbook2 mainlogBookTrackDef.CustomStates.Add(cstate1);
-mainlogBookTrackDef.CustomStates.Add(cstate1);
 var cstate2 = new SoundAPI.Music.CustomMusicTrackDef.CustomState();
-cstate2.GroupId = 792781730U; // gathered from the Init bank txt file
+cstate2.GroupId = 792781730U; // gathered from the Init bank txt file.
+Vanilla Group ID Music_system
-cstate2.StateId = 2607556080U; // gathered from the Init bank txt file
+cstate2.StateId = 2607556080U; // gathered from the Init bank txt file.
+Denote where the track will be played, in this case it uses the vanilla state Menu mainlogBookTrackDef.CustomStates.Add(cstate2);
-mainlogBookTrackDef.CustomStates.Add(cstate2);

 d.SceneDefToTracks.Add(logBookScene, new List<SoundAPI.Music.MainAndBossTracks>() { new SoundAPI.Music.MainAndBossTracks(mainlogBookTrackDef, null) });